Thursday, September 28, 2023

 • Constraints definitions

-Hence, there are three primary types of database versioning:
+There are three primary types of data for versioning:

 1. Database DDL versioning (DDL scripts for database schemas and other database objects)